Temporary file

 A temporary file is a file created to store information temporarily, either for a program's intermediate use or for transfer to a permanent file when complete.
 It may be created by computer programs for a variety of purposes, such as when a program cannot allocate enough memory for its tasks, when the program is working on data bigger than the architecture's address space, or as a primitive form of inter-process communication.

 Auxiliary memory

-Modern operating systems employ virtual memory, however programs that use large amounts of data (e.g. video editing) may need to create temporary file(s).
+Modern operating systems employ virtual memory, however programs that use large amounts of data (e.g. video) may need to create temporary file(s).

 Inter-process communication

 Most operating systems offer primitives such as pipes, sockets or shared memory to pass data among programs, but often the simplest way (especially for programs that follow the Unix philosophy) is to write data into a temporary file and inform the receiving program of the location of the temporary file.